Causes of Low Sperm Count

-Food sources: Liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, crimini mushrooms, turkey
+Food sources: Brazil nuts, liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, crimini mushrooms, turkey

 Necessary for every cell in the body for energy production, CoQ10 has also been shown in studies to increase sperm health.
 It is also necessary for sperm motility in semen.
 It is an important antioxidant that helps to protect cells from free radical damage, protecting DNA.

 Food sources: Found most abundantly in seafood and organ meats, though it is very difficult to obtain through the diet.
 CoQ10 Ubiquinol supplementation is the best way to obtain CoQ10.
 Amounts in the body decline with age.

 Has been shown in studies to improve sperm health and motility in men.
 Studies have shown a diet deficient in Vitamin E to be a cause of infertility in rats.
 The meaning of the name for vitamin E ‘Tocopherol’ literally means to bear young.
 Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.